Christ College (University of Tasmania): Buildings

 May: The Rev. Canon (Emeritus) John May was himself a student of Christ College in the early 1930s, soon after its affiliation with the University of Tasmania.
 He returned to the college to be appointed Warden from 1958 to 1963, and again 18-years later in 1981.
-May was responsible for the college's move from Park Street to its present location in Sandy Bay, and was therefore closely involved in the design of the College buildings at the present site.
-In 1982, May became a Senior Fellow of the college, and his portrait remains in the Christ College dining hall.
+May was responsible for the college's move from Park Street to its present location in Sandy Bay, and was therefore closely involved in the design of the college buildings at the present site.
+In 1982, May became a senior fellow of the college, and his portrait remains in the Christ College dining hall.

-Nixon: Francis Russell Nixon was the First Bishop of the Church of England in Tasmania, and the driving force behind the foundation of Christ College in 1846.
-Nixon strongly advocated for the college's establishment despite the judgement of John Gell (the college's first Warden), who felt that the college was not yet financially-secure enough to open.
-In this respect, Nixon can be considered indirectly responsible for the college's collapse in 1856, as a result of mismanagement stemming partly from his interference (in the appointment of a Bursar) and indifference (in failing to properly oversee the College Trustees).
-In 1847, Nixon was described as 'a remarkable man both in appearance and character, good-looking, coal-black hair ... piercing black eyes, and full, rather thick lips; tenacious of his rights, extremely anxious to be correct with regard to costume and all other points of etiquette, devoted to the fine arts and a beautiful draughtsman.'
-Nixon's influence on Christ College is felt today in the community's celebration of the college's year of founding, as well as in the College library collection, which retains a number of his books.
+Nixon: Francis Russell Nixon was the first bishop of the Church of England in Tasmania, and the driving force behind the foundation of Christ College in 1846.
+Nixon strongly advocated for the college's establishment despite the judgement of John Gell (the college's first warden), who felt that the college was not yet financially-secure enough to open.
+In this respect, Nixon can be considered indirectly responsible for the college's collapse in 1856, as a result of mismanagement stemming partly from his interference (in the appointment of a Bursar) and indifference (in failing to properly oversee the college trustees).
+In 1847, Nixon was described as "a remarkable man both in appearance and character, good-looking, coal-black hair ... piercing black eyes, and full, rather thick lips; tenacious of his rights, extremely anxious to be correct with regard to costume and all other points of etiquette, devoted to the fine arts and a beautiful draughtsman."
+Nixon's influence on Christ College is felt today in the community's celebration of the college's year of founding, as well as in the college's library collection, which retains a number of his books.

-Toosey: James Denton Toosey was one of four Trustees appointed to manage the affairs of Christ College after its closure in 1856.
+Toosey: James Denton Toosey was one of four trustees appointed to manage the affairs of Christ College after its closure in 1856.
 Born in England in 1801, Toosey studied cattle husbandry and moved to Hobart in 1826, where he worked on the Cressy estate of the Horse Breeding Co. of the New South Wales and Van Diemen's Land Establishment.
 Contemporaries describe him as kindly and hospitable, and celebrate his public spirit.
-When he died in 1883, Toosey bequeathed his property to the Diocese with the request that it be used for the revival of the college.
-This included a portrait of the Duke of Wellington, as well as the bookcase and two large cupboards held in the Conference Room.
+When he died in 1883, Toosey bequeathed his property to the diocese with the request that it be used for the revival of the college.
+This included a portrait of the Duke of Wellington, as well as the bookcase and two large cupboards held in the conference room.